HeloiseS/atlasvras/docs/source/models.rst

 ~~~~~~~~~~~~~~~~~~
 The ``day1`` models are those that calculate the initial real and galactic
 scores when an alert first enters the eyeball list.
-They currently use **19 features**, which are summarised in thetable below.
+They currently use **19 features**, which are summarised in the table below.

 .. list-table:: Features